Samuel-BlankAmber/linkedin-games-ai/README.md

 - The Crossclimb solver uses an unoptimal algorithm for computing which words to drag
 - The Crossclimb solver uses an inefficient page timeout before dragging words
+- The Zip solver may require extra wall checks
 - Make everything faster (?)